gaia-adm/metrics-gateway-service/README.md

 - Authorization server: -DauthServer=name:port.
 Defalut is localhot:9001
 - Output to log file (metrics-storage.log) or to RabbitMQ: -DuseAmqp=true/false.
 Default is false (print to log file)
 - RabbitMQ parameters: host, port, user, password, routing key: -DamqpHost, -DamqpPort, -DamqpUser, -DamqpPassword, -DamqpRoutingKey.
 Defaults are localhost, 5672, admin, "", events-indexer
-- Instance ID (not a part of default.properties) is used for making the timestamp unique; in local environment can be set with -DinstanceId=<number> parameter or just use 0 when not set.
-In fleet deployment set automatically.

 ## Data format
 - Input - see [gaia-adm/api-data-format](https://github.com/gaia-adm/api-data-format)